 Also, if the target music hasn’t been added to Windows Media Player, you need to add it to WMP in advance.
 You can either right-click on the song and open it with Windows Media Player or just put it in the Music folder in Windows Explorer’s library.
 Windows Media Player will automatically add the media files in the library to its platform.

 Do you know that there are old and new media player apps in Windows 11?
-How to download, install, uninstall, reinstall, and update them?
-Guides are here!
+How to do Windows 11 media player download, install, reinstall...

 How to Change Album Artwork On Windows Media Player?